-Many railway stations offer journeys to Oxford, including Manchester Piccadilly, Birmingham New Street and London Paddington, the journey will take about an hour.
+Many railway terminals offer journeys to Oxford, including Manchester Piccadilly, Birmingham New Street and London Paddington, the journey will take about an hour.
 The Oxford train station is located a very short walk from the University and all the city centre sights - it makes more sense to take a train here than any other city in the country given the cost of parking and infamous one-way traffic system.
 Marleybone station provides the most regular services from London via Chiltern railways, but this can be a bit slower than Great Western Railway.

 Tip 4: Don't use popular routes to popular places if possible

 All train ticket prices are based on how much demand there is for them so cheap train tickets to Oxford can be bought if you avoid popular times on popular days.
-Avoiding the main station in the city centre can help as it is the busiest.
+Avoiding the main station in the centre can help as it is the busiest.
 Choosing to travel off-peak and on a day during the week, is a good way to help make savings on your ticket.
 If possible stay away from popular holiday periods too.